TELEMAC (Installation)#

 The installation of the med file library on Linux is also documented in the opentelemac wiki.

-Finally, remove the temp folder to avoid storing garbage:
+If created, remove the temp folder to avoid storing garbage:

 cd ~/telemac/optionals